ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - Prices may vary by region and supplier
 - Experimental component costs are not included in the final robot
 - Team members had access to school resources (3D printer, soldering equipment)
-- One-time equipment costs amortized across potential future robots
+- One-time equipment costs are amortized across potential future robots
-- Shipping costs estimated at 15% of component costs
+- Shipping costs are estimated at 15% of component costs
 - Educational discount available through institutional purchasing

 ### ⚙️ Component Cost Sourcing Strategy